COVID-19 enhanced Illness Benefit

 Other social welfare payments and COVID-19 enhanced Illness Benefit

-You cannot get COVID-19 enhanced Illness Benefit and the COVID-19 Pandemic Unemployment Payment at the same time.
+You cannot get COVID-19 enhanced Illness Benefit and COVID-19 Pandemic Unemployment Payment at the same time.

-If your social welfare payment is less than the rate of the COVID-19 enhanced Illness Benefit, you can apply for a top up payment from the Illness Benefit section - see 'Apply online' below.
-To qualify you must meet the criteria for COVID-19 enhanced Illness Benefit.
+If your social welfare payment is less than the rate of COVID-19 enhanced Illness Benefit, you can apply for a top up payment from the Illness Benefit section - see 'Apply online' below.
+You must meet the criteria for COVID-19 enhanced Illness Benefit to qualify.

-This top up payment of will not affect any other social welfare payments that you may be getting from the DEASP.
+This top up payment will not affect any other social welfare payments that you may be getting from the DSP.

 Rate of COVID-19 enhanced Illness Benefit

-The personal rate of enhanced Illness Benefit is €350 per week.
+The maximum personal rate of enhanced Illness Benefit is €350 per week.

 If you are married, in a civil partnership or cohabiting, you may get an increase in your payment for your spouse or partner.
 You may also get an increase in your payment for dependent children.

-The DEASP needs your application for Illness Benefit and your medical certificate to process your application.
+The DSP needs your application for Illness Benefit and your medical certificate to process your application.